aidn3/hypixel-guild-discord-bridge/README.md

 - Bind hypixel guilds chats to discord channels
 - Send and receive Chat from other guilds/discord servers via Webhooks
 - Support Public and Officer Chat
-- Support muting/kicking/inviting/etc. from discord
+- Support in-game moderation commands from discord
 - Share events with discord such as online/offline/join/leave/mute notification/etc.
 - Allow to execute commands
 - Log all Chats/Events/etc
 - Quality Of Life such as `/list` command listing online members and their current game-mode
+- Provide a detailed metrics for every instance

 ### Permissions